Wave music: History

-In early 2016, wave producer Jude "Kareful" Leigh-Kaufman became the first artist to release a full-length wave album, Deluge.
-In 2017, Kareful, LTHL, and Oskar "Stohou" Barczak founded the Liquid Ritual label and collective—named after Kareful's show on Radar Radio—for promoting wave music made by producers such as Deadcrow, Noah B, LAIRE, Vacant, Hefu, Stohou, and Dyzphoria.
+In early 2016, UKF Music and Futuremag Music wrote that wave producer Jude "Kareful" Leigh-Kaufman released the first full-length wave album, Deluge.
+Following in 2017, Kareful et al. founded the Liquid Ritual label and collective to promote wave music.

-Since 2016, the wave scene—originally an online phenomenon—has experienced an increase in physical events.
-In that year, the main location for wave events was London, primarily Dalston.
-In 2016, Plastician ran a club night at Phonox, in Brixton, named Survey London, which featured wave producers such as Kareful, Skit, and Glacci.
-Other entities that supported the London wave scene were Mixmag featuring wave artists such as Skit at Ace Hotel, and Kareful who hosted events in that city.
-There are other local scenes in Europe, the United States, Canada, Australia, Russia, and Poland.
+Since 2016, the wave scene—originally an online phenomenon—has experienced an increase in physical events such as in London, primarily Dalston.
+For example, entities that promoted events in London include Plastician who ran the Survey London wave nightclub in 2016 at Phonox, in Brixton; Mixmag featuring wave artists at Ace Hotel; and Kareful.
+Regarding the United States wave scene, in December 2022, Vibe.digital, Human Error//, and Soul Food Music Collective collaborated on a three-day wave festival in Seattle, named Pantheon, the largest in that country as of 2024.
+The ongoing Los Angeles based wave showcase event Tears In The Club also emerged in 2022 and currently represents the largest recurrent and exclusively wave focused event in the western hemisphere.
+Further local scenes include Poland, Russia, and Canada.

-In 2017, Perth-based producers Skeler and Ytho began incorporating elements from trance and hardstyle into wave for appealing to the broader festival and club audiences and thus popularize the genre.
+In 2017, Perth-based producers Skeler, Ytho, began incorporating elements from trance and hardstyle into wave for appealing to the broader festival and club audiences, coining the name hardwave and popularizing the genre.
 This lead the wave scene to evolve into the emergent subgenre known as hardwave.

-In 2018, Japanese musician DEAN FUJIOKA released the single "Echo", which was "inspired by wave music".
-It became the theme song for the Japanese TV series The Count of Monte-Cristo: Great Revenge, in which he starred.
+The Asian wave scene includes Japanese musician Dean Fujioka.
+In 2018, he released the single "Echo" which became the theme song for the Japanese TV series The Count of Monte-Cristo: Great Revenge.
 The music video for the song also won the Best Alternative Video at the MTV Video Music Awards Japan.
 In 2021, he released the song "Plan B" as the "latest evolution of wave".

-In December 2022, vibe.digital, Human Error// and Soul Food Music Collective collaborated on the largest North American Wave gathering 'Pantheon'- a three day festival in Seattle, WA. featuring artists within the wave scene.

-Genre name origin

-Use of the word wave to categorize a style of music is attributed to UK-based music producer Steven "Klimeks" Adams.
-In circa 2013 he used the term as a keyword on SoundCloud.
-It was adopted and popularized by Plastician while promoting the genre in his radio shows on Rinse FM, Wave Pool mixes, at club events, and through his label Terrorhythm Recordings.

 Reception

-In May 2017, Vice published an article by Ezra Marcus who wrote that the wave community and bloggers were categorizing a wide range of music within a "constructed microgenre", without a distinctive or innovative sound, in order to strategically exploit algorithms on streaming platforms such as YouTube.
+In May 2017, Vice published an article by Ezra Marcus arguing that the wave community and bloggers were categorizing a wide range of music within the sonically undefined "constructed microgenre" of wave, in order to strategically influence algorithms on streaming platforms such as YouTube.
 Plastician responded to Marcus's article, arguing that most wave producers were generally younger people who lack marketing skills and are unfamiliar with YouTube algorithms.